Team9-CS4-501-S21-CourseProject/EnhanceWikiData/SRC/README.md

 # language-models-are-knowledge-graphs-pytorch
-Language models are open knowledge graphs ( work in progress )
+Language models are open knowledge graphs

-A non official reimplementation of [Language models are open knowledge graphs](https://arxiv.org/abs/2010.11967)

 The implemtation of Match is in process.py